Let’s talk Planet Earth. If you know anything about me, you know I very obviously…

 Favorite Ongoing Shows

 The New York Time’s daily deep dive into a hot topic, with fascinating interviews from those affected by current events.
-It’s a personal approach to delivering the news, which I love.
+It’s a personal approach to delivering the news, which I really love.

 Heartwarming, and sometimes heartbreaking, stories of love, loss and redemption.
 This audio version of the popular New York Times column of the same name features notable personalities reading the popular columns.
 At the end of each episode, the hosts interview the original essayists to discuss post-column life.